sonhuytran/lecture-notes/programming-theory/docs/code-complete/01-02-metaphors-for-a-richer-understanding-of-software-development.md

 > In extremely large project: it's better to pay 10% more for stronger material than to have a skycraper fall over.

 ## Applying Software Techniques: The Intellectual Toolbox

+The techniques are not rules; they are analytical tools.
+A good programmer knows the right tool for the job and know how to use it correctly.
+The more you learn about programming, the more you fill your mental toolbox with analytical tools and the knowledge of when to use them and how to use them correctly.

 ## Combining Metaphors

+Because metaphors are heuristic rather than algorithms, they are not mutually exclusive.
+Use whatever metaphor or combination of metaphors stimulates your own thinking or communicates well with others on your team.

+Using metaphors is a fuzzy business.
+You have to **extend** them to benetif from te heuristic insights they provide.
+But if you extend them **TOO FAR** or in the **WRONG DIRECTION**, they'll **MISLEAD** you.

 # Additional Resources